MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 6. Remove the non-Microsoft antivirus solution and remove passive mode settings.

-### Greenfield or third-party only
+## Non-Microsoft scenario

-1. I have a server I would like to install to.
+### I have a server I would like to install to.
 I have another solution running a non-Microsoft antivirus solution.

 Preferred method: MDE Attach